mark14wu/ICT_spider/README.md

 # ICT_spider
 an easy spider program

+it will catch news pages from news.sohu.com

-run html_parser.py
+run html_parser.py to start the program

-every 1000 iterations the program will stop and wait for user's command
+every 10000 iterations the program will stop and wait for user's command